Project

 It will also install an annotated sample user config file in ~/.config/labrat/labrat.el and a sample user-level label database in ~/.config/labrat/labeldb.yml.

 If you invoke labrat-install multiple times, it will refuse to overwrite any existing config or database files that you may have already installed.
-If you want to re-install them you have to move the existing files out of the way.
+If you want to re-install them you have to remove or move the existing files out of the way.

 Setting options